neoftl/front-end-test-angular-fx/README.md

 ## Running the development server

-Ensure you have [Node JS](https://nodejs.org) installed.
+1. Ensure you have [Node JS](https://nodejs.org) installed.
 Node 6.9.x and npm 3.x.x are required to run this project.
 We recommend installing Node 8.10.0.

+2. Install Angular CLI globally, using `npm install -g @angular/cli`.

-Run `npm install` and wait for the dependencies to install. \
+3. Run `npm install` and wait for the dependencies to install. \
 If you encounter errors, ensure that you're running a compatible version of Node JS.

-Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Submitting your solution